 A consensus had emerged that whatever genes were, however they functioned, they would probably be proteins: giant organic molecules made of long chains of amino acids.
 Alternatively, a few geneticists in the 1940s focused instead on simple viruses-phages.
-Then again, experiments on heredity in bacteria had persuaded a few researchers,

-Watson and Crick among them, that genes might lie in a different substance, which, for no known reason, was found within the nucleus of every cell, plant and animal, phages included.
-This substance was a nucleic acid, particularly deoxyribonucleic acid, or DNA.
+Then again, experiments on heredity in bacteria had persuaded a few researchers, Watson and Crick among them, that genes might lie in a different substance, which, for no known reason, was found within the nucleus of every cell, plant and animal, phages included.[•] This substance was a nucleic acid, particularly deoxyribonucleic acid, or DNA.
 The people working with nucleic acids, mainly chemists, had not been able to learn much about it, except that the molecules were built up from smaller units, called nucleotides.
 Watson and Crick thought this must be the secret, and they raced to figure out its structure at the Cavendish Laboratory in Cambridge.
 They could not see these molecules; they could only seek clues in the shadows cast by X-ray diffraction.
 But they knew a great deal about the subunits.
 Each nucleotide contained a "base," and there were just four different bases, designated as A, C, G, and T. They came in strictly predictable proportions.
 They must be the letters of the code.
 The rest was trial and error, fired by imagination.

 What they discovered became an icon: the double helix, heralded on magazine covers, emulated in sculpture.
 DNA is formed of two long sequences of bases, like ciphers coded in a four-letter alphabet, each sequence complementary to the other, coiled together.
 Unzipped, each strand may serve as a template for replication.
 (Was it Schrödinger's "aperiodic crystal"?
 In terms of physical structure, X-ray diffraction showed DNA to be entirely regular.
 The aperiodicity lies at the abstract level of language-the sequence of "letters.")
 In the local pub, Crick, ebullient, announced to anyone who would listen that they had discovered "the secret of life"; in their one-page note in Nature they were more circumspect.
-They ended with a remark that has been called "one of the most coy statements in the literature of science".
+They ended with a remark that has been called "one of the most coy statements in the literature of science"[•]:

-It has not escaped our notice that the specific pairing we have postulated immediately suggests a possible copying mechanism for the genetic material. • sequence was possible, they observed.
-"It follows that in a long molecule many different permutations are possible."
-Many permutations-many possible messages.
+It has not escaped our notice that the specific pairing we have postulated immediately suggests a possible copying mechanism for the genetic material.

+They dispensed with the timidity in another paper a few weeks later.
+In each chain the sequence of bases appeared to be irregular-any sequence was possible, they observed.
+"It follows that in a long molecule many different permutations are possible."[•] Many permutations-many possible messages.
 Their next remark set alarms sounding on both sides of the Atlantic: "It therefore seems likely that the precise sequence of the bases is the code which carries the genetical information."
 In using these terms, code and information, they were no longer speaking figuratively.